toryas/serverless-glue/README.md

           MaxConcurrentRuns: 3 # Optional
           WorkerType: Standard  # Optional  | Standard  | G1.X | G2.X
           NumberOfWorkers: 1 # Optional
+    triggers:
+      - trigger:
+          name: some-trigger-name # Required
+          schedule: 30 12 * * ? * # Optional, CRON expression.
+The trigger will be created with On-Demand type if the schedule is not provided.
+          jobs: # Required.
+One or more jobs to trigger
+            - job:
+                name: super-glue-job # Required
+                args: # optional
+                  --arg1: value1
+                  --arg2: value2
+                timeout: 30 # optional
+            - job:
+                name: another-glue-job

 ```

 you can define a lot of jobs..